You should not be scared of Online Therapy; when you help your kids, it is just as effective as in-person therapy.

 How can parents help?

 Give your child the safe space he needs to open up about certain things.
-Let him/her/they know there’s a space at your house where they can have their session without being interrupted.
+Let him/her/they know there’s a space at your house where they can have their session.
+Without any interruption.
 Make an effort to create that space.
-Ensure that when the session is being carried out, there’s no noise going around that can distract your child and that all of the other family members know they can’t interrupt the session.
+Also, during the session, ensure that there’s no noise to distract your child.
+And that all of the other family members know they can’t interrupt the session.

 Be the bigger person.

 As the adult, mom, auntie, grandma, sister, or any other family member in the care of supervising a kid doing therapy, do not -and I can’t express this enough- eavesdrop.
 You must create a safe space.
 No matter whatever trouble you think they are going through, a professional can handle it.
 And if it’s necessary, they will contact you.
 By eavesdropping, you are only contributing to an unsafe space where your kid knows that they cannot express themselves in full liberty.

 Before using any service, please do your research and find out what’s convenient for your health care plan, what it covers, and what professionals you have at your disposal.
 Make an appointment to determine what kind of psychiatrist your child needs and what therapy methodologies a professional might think would work best.
 After an initial assessment, the therapist will discuss treatment options and recommendations, and rules of confidentiality.
 If parents need to be involved, the therapist can also request parental input into the child’s problem.

 Therapists usually interview beforehand the parents about the child’s history and any family history of mental illness.
 Mental health professionals can work with children on various issues, ranging from anxiety to life transitions.
 If you suspect your child may experience a behavioral health issue, such as difficulty sleeping, trouble functioning in school, difficulty socializing, mood disturbances, or behavior problems look up who you want to get help from!